ntheile/galoy-plugin-merchant/README.md

 -------------------------
 Now we can install the component into galoy-mobile app.

-1. Add this to `galoy-mobile/tsconfig.json` (note that itsa relative link to the location you have the galoy-plugin-merchant code)
+1. Add this to `galoy-mobile/tsconfig.json` (note that it's a relative link to the location you have the galoy-plugin-merchant code)
 ```